 - Coordinator, Special Research Projects

-Associate Professor Stephen Trueman has extensive experience in plant reproductive biology and propagation, specializing in trees used for horticulture, forestry, pharmaceuticals or revegetation.
-He has previously held positions at the University of Missouri, La Trobe University, The University of Queensland, and the Queensland Department of Agriculture and Fisheries.
+Professor Stephen Trueman has extensive experience in plant reproductive biology and propagation, specializing in trees used for horticulture, forestry or pharmaceuticals.
+He has held positions previously at the University of Missouri, La Trobe University, The University of Queensland, and the Queensland Department of Agriculture and Fisheries.

-Stephen has managed large projects in macadamia, leptospermum, eucalypt, mahogany, exotic pine and Wollemi pine cultivation and has attracted more than $18 million in research funding.
+Stephen has managed large projects in macadamia, avocado, leptospermum, eucalypt, mahogany, exotic pine and Wollemi pine cultivation and has attracted more than $19 million in research funding.

 He studies the interactions between pollination, nutrition and hormones in plant processes such as fruit development and adventitious root formation.
-He employs tissue culture, synthetic seed and cuttings propagation systems to multiply and store valuable plant varieties.
+He uses modern sensor technologies to rapidly assess fruit and nut quality, and he employs tissue culture and synthetic seed technologies to produce and store valuable plant varieties.

-Other projects are focusing on cultivation of valuable trees for pharmaceutical production, urban fauna, stormwater treatment, and mining and roadside revegetation.
+Other projects are focusing on cultivation of valuable plants for pharmaceutical production, urban fauna habitat, stormwater treatment, and mining and roadside revegetation.

 Selected research projects

-· Increasing yield and quality in tropical horticulture with better pollination, fruit retention and nutrient distribution.
-Associate Professor Stephen Trueman, Professor Helen Wallace, Dr Steven Ogbourne, Dr Shahla Hosseini Bai, Dr Grant Thorp, Dr David Pattemore, Dr Helen Boldingh, Dr Colleen Mullen, Assistant Professor Sara Leonhardt.
-Horticulture Innovation Australia.
-2017-2022.
-This project aims to increase farm gate profitability by increasing yield and quality through better understanding of crop nutrition during crop pollination and the effects of cross-pollination on fruit quality.
+- Increasing yield and quality in tropical horticulture with better pollination, fruit retention and nutrient distribution.
+Professor Stephen Trueman, Professor Helen Wallace, Dr Steven Ogbourne, Dr Shahla Hosseini Bai, Dr Grant Thorp, Dr David Pattemore, Dr Helen Boldingh, Dr Colleen Mullen, Assistant Professor Sara Leonhardt.
+Hort Innovation.
+2018-2022.
+This project aims to increase farm gate profitability through better understanding of crop nutrition during crop pollination and better understanding of the effects of cross-pollination on fruit quality.

-· Cloning of myrtle rust-free Leptospermum.
-Associate Professor Stephen Trueman, Dr Peter Brooks.
+- Cloning of myrtle rust-free Leptospermum.
+Professor Stephen Trueman, Dr Peter Brooks.
 CRC for Honey Bee Products.
 2018-2022.
-The project is developing micropropagation and synthetic seed techniques for Leptospermum species that are rich sources for manuka honey.
+This project is developing micropropagation and synthetic seed techniques for Leptospermum species that are rich nectar sources for manuka honey.

-· Evaluating the performance of indigenous plant species in floating wetland treatment systems.
-Associate Professor Terry Lucke, Associate Professor Stephen Trueman, Dr Chris Walker, Ms Yolanda Burt.
+- Evaluating the performance of indigenous plant species in floating wetland treatment systems.
+Associate Professor Terry Lucke, Professor Stephen Trueman, Dr Chris Walker, Ms Yolanda Burt.
 Sunshine Coast Council.
 2016-2019.
 The growth and nutrient removal capacity of six indigenous plant species are being assessed in newly-developed floating wetland systems.

-· Propagation of Pomaderris clivicola and Bertya pedicellata.
-Associate Professor Stephen Trueman.
+- Propagation of Pomaderris clivicola and Bertya pedicellata.
+Professor Stephen Trueman.
 North Burnett Regional Council.
 2013-2015.
 These threatened species were impacted by road remediation work.
 The project developed tissue culture and cuttings methods for plant propagation, and delivered plants to an environmental offset planting.

-· Conservation genetics and propagation of Philotheca sporadica.
-Dr Alison Shapcott, Associate Professor Stephen Trueman.
+- Conservation genetics and propagation of Philotheca sporadica.
+Associate Professor Alison Shapcott, Professor Stephen Trueman.
 QGC Ltd. 2011-2013.
 This threatened species was impacted by construction of major pipelines for transport of coal seam gas.
 The project team developed successful methods for Philotheca propagation, and verified that translocated plants in offset plantings are genetically representative of the impacted populations.

-· Smart Forests Alliance Queensland.
-Associate Professor Helen Wallace, Associate Professor Stephen Trueman, Dr David Walton, Associate Professor Peter Waterman, Dr Christian Jones, Associate Professor David Lee and collaborators from CSIRO, DAFF Queensland, DPIF Northern Territory, Elders Forestry and Forest Enterprises Australia.
+- Smart Forests Alliance Queensland.
+Professor Helen Wallace, Professor Stephen Trueman, Dr David Walton, Associate Professor Peter Waterman, Professor Christian Jones, Associate Professor David Lee and collaborators from CSIRO, DAF Queensland, DPIF Northern Territory, Elders Forestry and Forest Enterprises Australia.
 Smart State Innovation Fund – National and International Research Alliances Program.
 2009-2012.
 The Smart Forests Alliance was a Queensland Government initiative to accelerate production of fast-growing hardwood trees for forest plantations and carbon sequestration.
 The main focuses were high-value species of Eucalyptus, Corymbia and Khaya.

-· Characterising wood properties for deployment of elite subtropical and tropical hardwoods.
-Associate Professor Stephen Trueman, Associate Professor Helen Wallace, Associate Professor David Lee and collaborators from CSIRO, DAFF Queensland, Elders Forestry, Forestry Plantations Queensland and Forest Enterprises Australia.
+- Characterising wood properties for deployment of elite subtropical and tropical hardwoods.
+Professor Stephen Trueman, Professor Helen Wallace, Associate Professor David Lee and collaborators from CSIRO, DAF Queensland, Elders Forestry, Forestry Plantations Queensland and Forest Enterprises Australia.
 Plantation Hardwoods Research Fund.
 2009-2012.
 This project characterised the timber quality of Eucalyptus and Corymbia species in plantation trials, and developed propagation methods to release the best tree varieties to the plantation industry.